ibm-cloud-docs/cis/ddos-attack-protection.md

 # HTTP DDoS Attack Protection managed ruleset
 {: #http-ddos}
+{: api}

 The CIS HTTP DDoS Attack Protection managed ruleset is a set of pre-configured rules that are designed to detect and mitigate known Layer 7 (application-layer) DDoS attack vectors across the CIS global network.

+Currently, the HTTP DDoS Attack Protection ruleset is only available using the CIS API.
+{: note}

 The managed ruleset helps protect against: